fyrox-book/fyrox-book.github.io/src/fyrox/beginning/assets.md

     resource_manager: ResourceManager,
     scene: &mut Scene,
 ) -> Handle<Node> {
-    // Load model first.
-Alternatively, you can store resource handle somewhere and use it for
+    // Load the model first.
+Alternatively, you can store the resource handle somewhere and use it for instantiation. let model = resource_manager.request_model(path).await.unwrap();
-    // instantiation.
-    let model = resource_manager.request_model(path).await.unwrap();

     model.instantiate(scene)
 }
 ```

-This is very useful in situations when you have a prefab, and you want to add it to your scene at runtime.
+This is very useful with prefabs that you may want to instantiate in the scene at runtime.

 ## Loading Assets

-Usually there is no need to manually handle assets loading, since you have the editor that can help you with that - create
+Usually, there is no need to manually handle the loading of assets, since you have the editor to help with that - just create
-a scene with all required assets.
-However, sometimes you need to instantiate an asset dynamically - for example a
+a scene with all the required assets.
+However, there are times where you may need to instantiate some asset dynamically, for
-bot prefab.
-In this case you can use `ResourceManager` and respective set of methods (like `request_model`,
+example, a bot prefab.
+For this cases you can use the `ResourceManager` and its respective methods, such as `request_model`,
-`request_texture`, etc.).
-See respective asset page for more info.
+`request_texture`, etc.